tsoding/flag.h/README.md

 <pre>
 #include<   Glad/    glad.h  >
 </pre>
-   Note: github thins Glad is a html thing you would just type glad/glad.h or smth and it will work!
+   Note: github thinks Glad is a html thing you would just type glad/glad.h or smth and it will work!
    </h3>
   </details>